-Let’s face it, no credit provider wants to learn their client is struggling and is unable to pay back a loan at the required level.
-Creditors are faced with this situation everyday and we find that while some approach these matters commercially and with the borrower’s interests in mind, many are still taking a hard line, often to their own detriment.
+In reality, no credit provider wants to learn their client suffering long term financial hardship and is unable to pay back a loan at the required level.
+Creditors are faced with this situation every day and we find that while some approach these matters commercially and with the borrower’s interests in mind, many are still taking a hard line, often to their own detriment.

 There is legislation relating to financial hardship that creditors must comply with, one of the most relevant being the National Consumer Credit Protection Act (NCCP).
 This legislation states that a debtor who is unable to meet their obligations under a contract due to illness, unemployment or other reasonable cause may apply may apply for a change to the terms of the contract.

 An Application By A Debtor Must Seek To Change The Terms Of The Contract In One Of The Following Ways:

 (a) Extending the period of the contract and reducing the amount of each payment due under the contract accordingly (without a change being made to the annual percentage rate or rates);

 (b) Postponing during a specified period the dates on which payments are due under the contract (without a change being made to the annual percentage rate or rates);

 (c) Extending the period of the contract and postponing during a specified period the dates on which payments are due under the contract (without a change being made to the annual percentage rate or rates).